KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/components-formlayouts/index.md

   - /docs/getting-started/kirigami/components-formlayouts/
 ---

-{{< kirigami-staging-api >}}

-[Kirigami.FormLayout](docs:kirigami2;FormLayout) components make it easy for you to create forms that conform to the [KDE Human Interface Guidelines](https://develop.kde.org/hig/).
+[Kirigami.FormLayout](docs:kirigami;org.kde.kirigami.layouts.FormLayout) components make it easy for you to create forms that conform to the [KDE Human Interface Guidelines](https://develop.kde.org/hig/).
 They are optimal for settings dialogs and for large groups of controls and input fields that are related to each other.

 When provided with enough space, form layouts will take up two columns.
 The column on the left will be occupied by the labels provided for the form's children components, while the right will be taken up by the children components themselves.
 In more space-constrained windows (or on mobile), forms will consist of a single vertical column with the labels of children components being placed above their respective component.

 ## Simple form

-[Kirigami.FormLayout](docs:kirigami2;FormLayout) components are similar in use to [QtQuick Layout](https://doc.qt.io/qt-6/qtquicklayouts-index.html) components such as [ColumnLayout](https://doc.qt.io/qt-6/qml-qtquick-layouts-columnlayout.html) or [RowLayout](https://doc.qt.io/qt-6/qml-qtquick-layouts-rowlayout.html).
+[Kirigami.FormLayout](docs:kirigami;org.kde.kirigami.layouts.FormLayout) components are similar in use to [QtQuick Layout](https://doc.qt.io/qt-6/qtquicklayouts-index.html) components such as [ColumnLayout](https://doc.qt.io/qt-6/qml-qtquick-layouts-columnlayout.html) or [RowLayout](https://doc.qt.io/qt-6/qml-qtquick-layouts-rowlayout.html).
 The child components will be automatically arranged according to the size available to the form layout.

-Children of a [Kirigami.FormLayout](docs:kirigami2;FormLayout) have a property named [Kirigami.FormData.label](docs:kirigami2;FormLayoutAttached::label).
+Children of a [Kirigami.FormLayout](docs:kirigami;org.kde.kirigami.layouts.FormLayout) have a property named [Kirigami.FormData.label](https://api-staging.kde.org/qml-org-kde-kirigami-layouts-formdata.html#label-attached-prop).
 This property lets you set the label that will be provided for the child component in question.

 {{< sections >}}